JPLDN/Learning-Journal-GP/README.md

 - What I did was, rearrange some of th objects and emptyobjects in the inspector, connecting so that it becomes a parent/child.
 - I had had to re-shape the hp bar since I found out that, duplicating an object, doesn't fully copy everything and that was what went wrong, so once I fixed the shape of the main HP Bar, it displayed in the scene and works how it should do.
+- I went to the object that has the shape of the HP bar, and I had to re-shape the Anchor preset in the Rect Transform component, once I did that for the duplicated object, it appeared this time when I tested it and functioned how it should.

 12/11/2024
 - Last week I finished the health system, and now this week, it's about my player taking damage.